visriv/multi-visual-tasks/README.md

 ## Train a model

-  MVT implements distributed training and non-distributed training, which uses `CustomDistributedDataParallel` and `CustomDataParallel` respectively.
+  MVT implements distributed training and non-distributed training.

   All outputs (log files and checkpoints) will be saved to the working directory, which is specified by `work_dir` in the config file.